More protection: US likely to authorize COVID booster shots

 The vaccination drive has been slower than the Biden administration had hoped for.
 At the same time, the variant is spreading aggressively through unvaccinated communities and also causing an increasing number of “breakthrough infections” of fully inoculated people.

 Studies show the vaccine remains highly protective against severe COVID-19, but results from Israel released last month suggest its effect wanes.
 Its effectiveness against symptomatic infection peaked at 96% two months after study participants got their second dose.
-Four months later, it was down to 90%.
-By six months, it was about 84%.
+By six months, it was down to about 84%.

 Israel, which exclusively administered the Pfizer shot, has been offering a booster to people over 50 to control its delta surge.
 Researchers are still trying to understand to what extent the breakthrough infections are due to waning immunity or vulnerability to the delta variant.